The Art of Loving People in Your Path

 “We had a great conversation about how God is in charge of this wacky world and we don’t have to worry.”

-Brenda’s final stop was at Aldi to pick up groceries for her family.
-There, an elderly man hadn’t gotten a Valentine since his wife had passed away, and Brenda got a little hug and dance!
+Brenda’s final stop was to pick up groceries for her family.
+At the store, an elderly man hadn’t gotten a Valentine since his wife had passed away, and Brenda got a little hug and dance!

-For Valentine’s Day 2025, Brenda has 100 sand bucket & shovel sets ready to fill with packets of candy and Hershey’s Kisses.
-She’s writing “God Digs You” on the buckets, and she’s excited to see what kinds of connections will happen this year.
+For another Valentine’s Day, Brenda filled 100 sand bucket & shovel sets with packets of candy and Hershey’s Kisses, and she wrote “God Digs You” on the buckets.

 All through Valentine’s Day God’s love pours through Brenda to every person she encounters.
 And you can bet that at the end of the day, those individuals have a surprising good news story to share with someone they know AND a reason to be open to future conversations about God!

-You many not be a “Brenda,” but a little creative thinking to impact those around you could also lead you to a day of meaningful connections.
+You may not be a “Brenda,” but a little creative thinking to impact those around you could also lead you to a day of meaningful connections.

 Recent Posts